Check for Holiday Readiness

 If you have a Holiday Gift Guide category, feature remaining gift items with a similar availability coverage sorting rule or using manual positioning such as category position.

-In your post-peak days, you’re not only in a heavy sales period, but you’re also publishing your new spring catalog.
+In your post-peak days, you’re not only in a heavy sales period, but you’re also publishing your new seasonal catalog.
 It’s a great place to be!

 What you can do now is use the same or similar sorting rule that we just discussed.
 That means featuring your higher-inventory items across colors and sizing with an availability attribute—but now for a sales category.
 Many shoppers have learned over the years that the steepest discounts are given during this period.